GeertvanGeest/AWS-docker-nginx/README.md

-# NGINX for reverse proxy container
+# NGINX for reverse proxy container with Rstudio

 Based on [this tutorial](https://leangaurav.medium.com/simplest-https-setup-nginx-reverse-proxy-letsencrypt-ssl-certificate-aws-cloud-docker-4b74569b3c61)